Police In Hong Kong Fire Tear Gas As Demonstrators Rally In Response To Attack

 On Saturday, the standoffs between police and protesters resulted in blocked roads and canisters of tear gas being fired.
 Police officers tried to disperse crowds on Castle Peak Road, Hong Kong's longest road, and outside of a village where protesters had marched toward a police line.

-Roy Kwong, a leading pro-democracy lawmaker, accused the police of firing tear gas near an elderly home, according to Hong Kong Free Press.
+Roy Kwong, a leading pro-democracy lawmaker, accused the police of firing tear gas near a home for the elderly, according to Hong Kong Free Press.

 #HongKong police fire volley after volley of tear gas at protesters in multiple areas of #YuenLong pic.twitter.com/4mIXJjfPGM— RTHK English News (@rthk_enews) July 27, 2019